yitstudy/yuito_suto/README.md

 # Yuito Suto
 ### Hi there 👋
 My name is Yuito.
-I am learning Ruby on Rails and Next.js to become a Web engineer.
+I am learning Java(and Ruby on Rails) and Next.js to become a Web engineer.
 I plan to contribute to OSS.
 I like hacker culture.

 ## Basic Information
 - I am looking to move to a web-based in-house development company with a modern technology stack